-Wichita Police investigating shooting near Harry and McLean
+Wichita police investigating shooting near Harry and McLean

-Wichita, Kan.
-(KSNW) Wichita Police are investigating a shooting that occurred shortly before 6:00 p.m.
+WICHITA, Kan.
+(KSNW) – Wichita police are investigating a shooting that occurred shortly before 6 p.m.
 Tuesday.

 Officers were originally called to the 1700 block of South Glenn for a shooting.
 As officers arrived at the initial location, they found a second location where a victim was found.

-Wichita Police spokesperson, Paul Cruz, said that the victim had minor injuries and had been transported to a local hospital.
+Officer Paul Cruz, Wichita Police Department spokesperson, said that the victim had minor injuries and was transported to a local hospital.

 The police department has arrested two of the three suspects, and they are searching for the third suspect.